Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsection{Context awareness}

 An important aspect of health monitoring is the ability to take context into consideration, which is critical for situation analysis since contextual information enhances sensor data and supports its interpretation.
+This, in turn, impacts decision support.
 Consider a case where an individual's heart rate is suddenly elevated.
 If the individual is engaged in exercise, the increased heart rate is expected.
-However, if the individual is at rest, this could be a cause for alarm.
+However, if the individual is at rest, this could be a cause for alarm and may necessitate intervention.
 Therefore, health monitoring systems must be able to adapt based on the context of the individual being monitored.
 The four most common aspects of context are location, time, identity (of a person or agent), and activity (or events) \cite{ye_ontology-based_2007,stevenson_ontonym_2009}.